 Broken Base: The Twin Snakes.
 Worthy and improved remake or insult to a master piece?

 Continuity Lock-Out: Many a player will be confused with the incidents of Outer Heaven and Zanzibar Land if this game's their first, while 2 NES games were only ones released in the US.
-These 2 games would finally be released in Metal Gear Solid 3: Subsistence
+(These 2 games would finally be released in Metal Gear Solid 3: Subsistence.)
+Kojima added dossiers in the main menu to bring newbies up to speed, and Snake's in-game dialog does a good job of expositing without being too obvious, unlike in later games.

 Crowning Music of Awesome: Some hold the Twin Snakes soundtrack to be superior to the original one.
 It's certainly longer.
 Unfortunately, it's not available by retail, though you can find it pretty easily for download.